akaron/kubeadm_aws/README.md

 Now can run `kubectl get nodes,pods -A` and wait until all nodes and pods are ready.

+Note that other playbooks between `35-` and less than `90-` are optional.

 ### (optional) Install rook-ceph
 Usually one should simply use the `default` StorageClass which use aws-ebs provisioner, which is deployed in `25-k8s.yml` ansible playbook.
 Install rook-ceph is for test only.